kvgc153/WebResearcherJS/README.md

 ## Getting Started
-- **WBJS Sticky Notes**: Download the WBJS Sticky Notes Firefox extension from the add-on page ([https://addons.mozilla.org/en-US/firefox/addon/webresearcherjs/](https://addons.mozilla.org/en-US/firefox/addon/webresearcherjs/)).
+- **WBJS Sticky Notes**: Download the WBJS Sticky Notes.
+Available on  [Firefox](https://addons.mozilla.org/en-US/firefox/addon/webresearcherjs/) and [Chrome](https://chromewebstore.google.com/detail/webresearcherjs/gbddmghbmmnaioleipogfekanoahjeei?authuser=0&hl=en-GB).

 - **Local server**: All the notes taken on the browser using the extension will be saved to a server running locally.
 Requires node and npm.